GlobetrotterG/mega-man-memory-game/README.md

 # Site Disclaimer

 * This game site and its contents were created for educational purposes.
-No Copyright infrigement intended to [Capcom](http://www.capcom-europe.com/).
+No Copyright infringement intended to [Capcom](http://www.capcom-europe.com/).